On an Arnold's Conjecture Concerning the Space of Hyperbolic Homogeneous Polynomials: Results and Proofs

-where ${\cal Q}$ is the space of real quadratic forms on the plane and the following conditions hold: $\Psi_0(x,y)= \omega(x,y)$, $\Psi_1(x,y)= \delta(x,y)$ and $\Psi_t(x,y)$ is a smooth hyperbolic quadratic differential form on $\mathbb R^{2^*}$, which extends at the origin with a singularity.
+where ${\cal Q}$ is the space of real quadratic forms on the plane and the following conditions hold: $\Psi_0(x,y)= \omega(x,y)$, $\Psi_1(x,y)= \delta(x,y)$ and $\Psi_t(x,y)$ is a smooth hyperbolic quadratic form on $\mathbb R^{2^*}$, which extends at the origin with a singularity.
 In such a case, it is said that {\it $\omega$ and $\delta$ are hyperbolic isotopic}.
-Moreover, if the second fundamental forms of two hyperbolic homogeneous polynomials are hyperbolic isotopic, then the indexes of their fields of asymptotic lines at the origin coincide.
+If the second fundamental forms of two hyperbolic homogeneous polynomials are hyperbolic isotopic, then the indices of their fields of asymptotic lines at the origin coincide.
+Moreover, the asymptotic fields are locally topologically equivalent; this means that the number of separatrices of both fields are the same, and the corresponding sectors are of the same type (parabolic, hyperbolic or ellyptic).

-We remark that the arguments that were used in the proof of Theorem 1.1 of \cite{O-Sa} are also valid for the hyperbolic polynomials of Theorem \ref{teo-pol-hiper-impares}.
-For completeness we give a sketch of the proof.
-Consider the notation $Q(x,y):=x^{2n}+y^{2n}$, and denotes by $P(x,y)$ the product of only real linear polynomials.
-Then, the second fundamental form of the $D$-degree polynomial $PQ$ is
+We remark that the arguments used in the proof of Theorem 1.1 of \cite{O-Sa} are also valid for the hyperbolic polynomials of Theorem \ref{teo-pol-hiper-impares}.
+For completeness, we give a proof of this statement.
+In what follows consider the notation $Q(x,y):=x^{2n}+y^{2n}$, and denote by $P(x,y)$ the product of $k$ non-proportional linear homogeneous polynomials.
+Then, the second fundamental form of the polynomial $PQ$ of degree $k+2n$ is